maxibenner/portfolio/README.md

 [![Twitter](https://img.shields.io/twitter/url?url=https%3A%2F%2Fgithub.com%2Fmaxibenner%2Ffotura)](https://twitter.com/intent/tweet?text=Wow:&url=https%3A%2F%2Fgithub.com%2Fmaxibenner%2Fportfolio)

 This is my personal portfolio.
-I've originally built it within one day using vanilla javascript.
+I've originally built it within one day using only html and css.
 Kind of felt like going back to analog photography after using digital.

 [Live portfolio](https://www.maximilianbenner.com)